Why You Should Ignore Everything You’ve Heard and Go to Colombia

-If you ask the average traveller about Colombia, they’ll look at you wide-eyed with thoughts of unruly drug cartels and merciless kidnappings.
+If you ask the average traveler about Colombia, they’ll look at you wide-eyed with thoughts of unruly drug cartels and merciless kidnappings.
 And if you tell them you’re actually thinking of visiting, well, they’ll be quick to recount an episode of Locked-Up Abroad or a story about some poor family being held for ransom.

 But talk to someone who’s actually visited, especially recently, and they’ll describe a country with a melodic latin vibe, impossibly happy people and glorious green landscapes.